Target Pistol | Carrying Case | Spotting Scope | Ear and Eye Protection | Stop Watch | Scoring Aids | Tools | Cleaning Supplies | Targets | Ammunition

 Ear and Eye Protection

 If you are blessed with good vision and you don't already wear glasses, you will need to buy shooting glasses.
 Protection from a rare shattered case fragment or bullet splatter from the backstop easily justify the expense of glasses.
 As another benefit, yellow-tinted lenses will slightly improve contrast outdoors and may seemingly brighten and clarify the target.
-However, I have found that either clear lenses on a normal day, or grey lenses in extreme bright sunshine maximize my scores.
+You may find that you prefer clear lenses on a normal day and grey lenses in extreme bright sunshine.
 Regardless of color, the QUALITY of the optics is the most important factor.
-Do not buy wrap-around polycarbonate goggles although they may look "cool," they clearly distort your vision, regardless of what the manufacturers purport.
+Inexpensive safety googles from the hardware store would not be of high quality.

 Ear protection is equally important!
 Besides preventing the obvious long-term damaging effects of gunfire, maximum ear protection will help eliminate flinching.
 The unmuffled roar of gunfire during rapid fire would cause ANYONE to get a little shaky!
-You have several options in this matter: sonic earplugs, ear muffs, or as I wear, BOTH.
+You have several options in this matter: (inside-the-ear) earplugs, (over-the-ears) ear muffs, or as I recommend, BOTH.
 Don't consider any product with less than 20dB of reduction as ear protection.
-Spend the extra two dollars and get something that works.
+Hearing protection is inexpensive and is readily available at your local hardware store.

 Another item that will assist in optimizing your vision is a cap.
 The bill of the cap will keep light from reflecting off the inside of your glasses and will also prevent an ejected case from the pistol of the shooter to your left from falling between your glasses and your face.
-(They are a little on the hot side.)
+An uncomfortable distraction at the least.

 Electronic Stop Watch or Timer